Vizsla Puppy Litters

 It's very important you find a breeder that, at minimum, meets all the Breed recommended testing, OFA Hips, Thyroid, and Eyes.
-Before breeding Halo, we tested her for all of the above, and we also certified her Elbows for good measure.
+Before breeding Halo and Cheeky, we tested them for all of the above, and we also certified their Elbows (and Heart on Cheeky) for good measure.
 We also require these minimum tests of our stud dog partners.

-Halo whelped her first and only litter in August 2018 and we will likely not be breeding again for several years.
-However, we are happy to help you find a puppy from a responsible Vizsla breeder, or put you in touch with a great rescue group in your area.
-If we can help, please contact us anytime at
+Halo whelped her first and only litter in August 2018.
+Cheeky had her litter in March 2022.
+She ended up needing a c-section, so that will be her last litter.
+Until Boujee is old enough to be health tested (2024,) I won't be breeding.
+However, in the meantime, I'm happy to help you find a puppy from a responsible Vizsla breeder, or put you in touch with a great rescue group in your area.

-We will only be breeding selectively and rarely as we want to be part of Halo’s progeny for the entirety of their lives.
-Can you imagine if we bred yearly?
+I only breed selectively and rarely as I want to be part of my girls' progeny for the entirety of their lives.
+Can you imagine if I bred yearly?
 That would be A LOT of people and puppies to keep up with!
-We guarantee the health of our puppies and are committed to taking the puppies back if there is ever a situation that arises where you can no longer care for your 5280 Vizsla.
+I guarantee the health of my puppies and am committed to taking the puppies back if there is ever a situation that arises where you can no longer care for your 5280 Vizsla.

-We FIRMLY believe that your Vizsla puppy needs a job.
-We compete with and train our Vizslas in conformation, agility, rally, obedience, coursing, hunting, and therapy work.
-We don’t expect you to do all these things, but we do expect you to be committed to training your Vizsla.
+I FIRMLY believe that your Vizsla puppy needs a job.
+I compete with and train my Vizslas in conformation, agility, rally, obedience, coursing, hunting, scent work, and therapy work.
+I don’t expect you to do all these things, but I do expect you to be committed to training your Vizsla.
 This is a high energy breed that gets very stir crazy without exercise -- physical AND mental.
-It is a big responsibility, and we know some of you may label us as “crazy dog people.”
+It is a big responsibility, and I know some of you may label me as a “crazy dog lady.”
 That’s okay.
-We understand that getting a Vizsla and choosing a breeder is a big decision.
+I understand that getting a Vizsla and choosing a breeder is a big decision.